RESPONSIBLE TOURISM

 Community School

 The Mukambi Community School was founded in 2006 to provide a good standard of education to our staff’s children and the local community.
-The results have been fantastic and the well-equipped school now provides 76 local children with a high standard of education, as well as permanent employment for 10 teachers.
+The results have been fantastic and the well-equipped school now provides 80 local children with a high standard of education, as well as permanent employment for 5 community teachers and 5 government teachers.
 The school received generous funding from a donor a couple of years ago which meant that they could invest in iSchool Tablets.
 The high-tech devices allow the pupils to engage in active learning as well as developing key IT skills for later in life.
 And of course, it goes without say that conservation is an important subject at the school with our ever responsible tourism goal in mind.
 Every year all the grade 7 pupils graduate with flying colours and go on to attain places at secondary schools and universities throughout Zambia.
-Two former students have been sponsored in their tertiary education at leading universities in Lusaka.
+Two former students have been sponsored in their tertiary education at leading universities in Lusaka, these 2 students are now doing their masters degrees, and Chicoko and the lodge are now sponsoring 5 new students in their further uni and hospitality studies.
 The school is supported by a charity called Cikoko, which you can read more about below.

 Staff Development